HYLDAIC/Flagshep-V1_Audio-Player/README.md

 *During Playback*

 ## Overview
-The purpose of this device is to reduce my dependence on streaming services by providing a low friction, reliable and high audio quality alternative.
+The **Flagshep** is an Audio Player with the purpose of reducing my dependence on ad-ridden subscription based streaming services by providing a low friction, reliable and high audio quality alternative.

 ## Specifications
 - Processor : ESP32 S3